Building Sustainable Data Governance Programmes with Agile Concepts

 - The data governance leader (DG lead) is the sole decision maker related to governance strategy and execution decisions.

-- Data governance analysts should be engaged to support the DG lead based upon organization size.
+- Data governance analysts should be engaged to support the DG lead based upon organisation size.

-- Team member(s) should develop an enterprise view, based upon performing a survey across the organization.
+- Team member(s) should develop an enterprise view, based upon performing a survey across the organisation.
 That collateral is used to build a foundational approach for developing data governance activities.

 Data Governance Council

 A council of business and IT leaders drives data governance and management decisions.
 There are three main responsibilities for members on the data governance council.

 - Provide recommendations related to decisions which will ultimately be made by the DG leader.

 - Advocate on governance topics to their teams.